Creative Exchanges: 1993

 Brigid Cole-Adams is a sculptor and installation artist.
 She undertook her residency at the Institut Teknologi MARA, Shah Alam.
 During her residency Cole-Adams worked on her own practice expanding the types of materials she was accustomed to and also worked with the students, becoming involved in critique sessions and a group exhibition at the Australian High Commisssion.
 In 1999 Cole-Adams participated in the critically acclaimed exhibition and residency project, Sekali Lagi: Australian artists revisit Malaysia with seven other past residents.

-Rob McLeish (VIC) Institut Teknologi MARASupported by the Australia Council for the Arts
+Rob McLeish (VIC) Institut Teknologi MARA

 Rod McLeish is a Melbourne based installation artist with a background in architecture.
 McLeish spent the first two months of his residency travelling around Malaysia and interacting with the Kuala Lumpur art scene.
 He spent the second half of his residency based at the Institut Teknologi MARA, Shah Alam where he conducted workshops and lectures for the students.
 McLeish was able to curate a group exhibition at the ITM gallery and was also granted the opportunity to show his own works, in a critically acclaimed exhibition entitled Culture: In Context, at the Australian High Commission.
 In 1999 McLeish participated in the exhibition and residency project, Sekali Lagi: Australian artists revisit Malaysia with seven other past residents.

-Philippines
+• Philippines

 Pat Hoffie (QLD) Australia Centre